uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-encryption/sections/the-key-distribution-problem.md

 - q: Large prime number #2.
 - d: Private key exponent.

-When you generate a key in one of the PKCS (Public Key Cryptography Standards) formats, the interactive gives you keys in a format that is nicer for computers to use.
+When you generate a key in one of the PKCS (Public Key Cryptography Standards) formats, the interactive gives you the same keys in a format that is nicer for computers to use.
 These keys are what get passed around in actual RSA cryptography, but are a lot harder to understand just by looking at them.

-You can find out more about the algorithm and variables used [on Wikipedia](https://simple.wikipedia.org/wiki/RSA_algorithm).
+You can find out more about [the algorithm and variables used on Wikipedia](https://simple.wikipedia.org/wiki/RSA_algorithm).

 {panel end}